biossama/Django/website-post/README.md

 - `templates/` - Contains HTML templates for the application.
 - `static/` - Contains static files (CSS, JavaScript, images).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

 ## Contact